Brazil: Private Equity

 Private equity transactions are increasing worldwide with a focus on emerging markets.
 This is because they provide a broader selection of investment opportunities, greater management expertise and lower investment fees than investors might be able to obtain on their own.
 According to the Brazilian Association of Private Equity and Venture Capital (ABVCAP), the capital commitment made by investment funds and venture capital totalled 100 billion reais in 2013.2

-It is no surprise that the investments made by private equity firms, through their various investment funds, have been calling the attention of CADE.
-Indeed, they impose a number of challenges for CADE, which has been trying to conclude, as part of its merger control role, whether such investments transactions are leading to a consolidation of the markets through the sophisticated corporate structures involved.
+It is no surprise that the investments made by private equity firms, through their various investment funds, have been catching the attention of CADE.
+Indeed, they impose several challenges for CADE, since they involve sophisticated corporate structures which may lead to a consolidation of the markets affected by the investments.

-In recent years, CADE has been looking for criteria to clarify whether investment funds’ transactions should be subject to its merger control review.
-As of 29 May 2012, the most recent reform of Brazil’s antitrust enforcement entered into force, with new rules applying also to private equity firms; the question now is whether the new regime has been able to address such past key concerns.
-The existing rules are now under discussion, as CADE has recently concluded a public consultation proceeding that may result in changes for the transactions involving investment funds.
+In recent years, CADE had been looking for criteria to clarify whether investment funds’ transactions should be subject to its merger control review.
+As of 29 May 2012, Resolution 2 entered into force, with new rules applying also to private equity firms.
+In October 2014, Resolution 9 changed some aspects related to transactions involving investment funds through amendments in Resolution 2.

 The Brazilian Antitrust Law and the merger review process

 On 29 May 2012 the Antitrust Law entered into force.
 The system’s structure was modified.
-CADE – the surviving antitrust entity – was reorganised into the Tribunal, the General Superintendent Board (SG) and the Department of Economic Studies (DEE).
-These three bodies carry out all the steps of the merger review process.
+CADE – the surviving antitrust entity – was reorganised into the tribunal, the General Superintendency (SG) and the Department of Economic Studies.
+The SG’s role in the merger review process is to clear transactions or challenge them in the tribunal.

 Another important change introduced by the Antitrust Law is the establishment of a more objective and detailed list of reportable transactions.
 Indeed, article 90 of the Antitrust Law sets forth a list of reportable transactions (merger filings) that should be submitted to CADE’s approval prior to their consummation.
 As such, a merger filing will occur when:3